zhibailin/MasteringEnglish/15-Read_What_You_Love_Until_You_Love_To_Read.md

 Now, __there is an exception to this__, which is where I was hinting with what things you actually do want to learn, which is, at some point there’s too much out there to read.
 Even reading is full of junk.

+There are actually things you can read, especially [[early on]], that will program your brain a certain way, and then later things that you read, you will decide whether those things are true or false __based on the earlier things__.